katzenpost/katzenpost/handbook/index.rst

 Thank you for interest in Katzenpost!
 This document describes how to use and configure the Katzenpost Mix Network software system.
-The target audience for this document is systems administrators and assumes you are familiar with using the git revision control system and building golang binaries.
+The target audience for this document is systems administrators and assumes you are familiar with using the unix systems administration, git revision control system and building golang binaries.

 .. contents:: :local: